Understanding ADHD Symptoms

 Yes.
 Children often display more overt hyperactivity, while adults may struggle more with time management, forgetfulness, and emotional control.

-Can adults be diagnosed with ADHD even if they weren’t as children?
+Can adults be diagnosed with ADHD even if they weren’t diagnosed as children?

 Yes.
-Many adults are diagnosed later in life after recognizing longstanding symptoms that were missed or misattributed.
+Many adults receive a diagnosis later in life after recognizing longstanding symptoms that were missed or misattributed.

 What should I do if I think I have ADHD?